openfaas/openfaas.github.io/_posts/2018-08-02-read-only-functions.md

 ## How does it work?

+Before we applied this patch to the OpenFaaS providers we also changed all the OpenFaaS templates to run as non-root users to prevent tampering with system files, installing packages at runt-time and modifiying shared libraries.
+This change goes one step further and prevents a function from tampering with its own code either through a malicious actor or an inadvertent defect in the code.

 In both Kubernetes and Docker Swarm, we enabled a feature in the built-in security context to make the root file-system `/` read-only.
-Before we applied this patch to the OpenFaaS providers we also changed all the OpenFaaS templates to run as non-root users to prevent tampering with system files, this change goes one step further and prevents a function from tampering with its own code.

 To see this in action with a regular Docker container try the following: